akorn/zfsbackup/README.md

 Then, using `zfs list -s creation -o name,creation` you can check whether there are any filesystems that were created after the last audit (which may thus not have backups configured).

+### Client-side pre-client.d and post-client.d scripts

+The package provides a number of such scripts, some of which have been briefly introduced above.

+#### check-if-changed-since-snapshot (pre-client.d)

+This is a zfsbackup client-side pre-client script.
+It always exits successfully.

+It creates `no-recursive` if the filesystem named in ./zfs-dataset definitely hasn't changed since it was last backed up (and thus doesn't need to be backed up now).

+Creating `no-recursive` causes zfsbackup-client to just rsync `.` itself, but still triggers a server-side snapshot (so that yearly/monthly/weekly/etc. Snapshots will still exist there even if no full backup is performed).

+If the snapshot the last successful backup is based on still exists, the script checks the `written@snapname` property; if that's zero, the fs hasn't changed.

+If that snapshot no longer exists, it finds the latest snapshot that predates the backup and checks the `written@snapname` property on that one -- if it's still 0, the fs hasn't changed since that time, so it can't have changed since the last backup either.

+If it can't rule out that the filesystem changed since the last backup (or can prove that it has changed), it removes `no-recursive`.

+It supports recursive snapshots in cooperation with `create-and-mount-snapshot`.

+Note that if you make organizational changes to the backed-up zfs tree (such as moving the mountpoints of possibly relevant child filesystems out of the tree, or back into it) it is best to create a new backup with recursion enabled, because while `check-if-changed-since-snapshot` will detect many such changes it doesn't attempt to detect all.
+Simply disable the script and remove `no-recursive` for a single run.

+#### create-and-mount-snapshot (pre-client.d)

+Documented in the script itself, for now (the script begins with 100+ lines of explanatory comments).

+#### pre-bindmount (pre-client.d)

+Creates a bind mount of the filesystem to be backed up, so that files and directories possibly hidden by sub-mounts become visible to the backup.

+Only use if you can't use snapshots.

+#### post-bindmount (post-client.d)

+Undoes the bind mount created by `pre-bindmount`.
+Always enable it in `post-client.d` if `pre-client.d` has `pre-bindmount`.

+#### set-path-to-latest-zfs-snapshot (pre-client.d)

+If you, for whatever reason, don't want zfsbackup to create and manage its own zfs snapshots, this script can make use of existing snapshots, by finding the latest one of the filesystem to be backed up, mounting it, then setting the `path/` symlink to point to the mountpoint of the snapshot.

+Use `create-and-mount-snapshot` instead whenever you can.

+#### umount-and-destroy-snapshot (post-client.d)

+The companion script to `create-and-mount-snapshot` (in fact it's the same script that changes behaviour based on the name it is called with).

 ### Scheduling backups